 There are two tutorials below for making the crochet hearts: a video tutorial and a photo tutorial.
 Later in the pattern, you will also find tutorials (photo and video) for adding the surface slip stitches around the hearts.

-Surface Slip Stitching Around Hearts
+How to Surface Slip Stitch Around Hearts

 To surface slip stitch around the hearts, follow the instructions below.
 I have also included a photo tutorial (scroll to the end of this post).